jhrozek/scc-demo/README.md

 use the custom SELinux policy, we had to allow the SA to use the privileged SCC, as all the other SCCs use the `MustRunAs` strategey for SELinux.

-* 04-demo-pod-badpod.yaml: negative test of SELinux: don't allow audit_t files
+### 04-demo-pod-badpod.yaml

+This is just a negative test of SELinux: the workload tries to mount and write to files labelled as `audit_t` which is not allowed and the workload fails.
+Just for illustration purposes that the policy really does contraints the workload.

 ## Problem statement